idbrii/game-scarebnb/popochui_struggle.md

             * InputZoneHeight (to 100)
             * size and layout
             * I think for SettingsBar, I need to create new large icons.
 Changing scale didn't work (it didn't hide properly).
+        * all popups should double in min size

 > Clicking on the hotspot, the character will move to the point we defined and face the window.